Ikanogavialis

 Ikanogavialis is an extinct genus of gavialid crocodilian.
 Fossils have been found in the Urumaco Formation in Urumaco, Venezuela and the Solimões Formation of Brazil.
 The strata from which remains are found are late Miocene in age, rather than Pliocene as was once thought.
-A possible member of this genus survived into the Late Holocene on Muyua or Woodlark Island in Papua New Guinea.
+A possible member of this genus survived into the Quaternary on Muyua/Woodlark Island in Papua New Guinea.

 Description

 Ikanogavialis had a dorsoventrally deep snout and a distinctive notch between the dentary and maxillary alveoli.
 The external nares projected anterodorsally from the rostrum.
 This can be seen as a plesiomorphic characteristic in crocodilians, but given that the earliest gavialoids possessed dorsally projecting external nares, this feature can be seen as having been a reversal from the gavialoid apomorphy back to the crocodilian plesiomorphy rather than having been directly obtained from an early crocodilian ancestor.

 Species

 The type species of Ikanogavialis is I. gameroi.
 It was named in 1970 from material found from the Urumaco formation of Venezuela, South America.

 Additionally, a Pleistocene gavialoid found on Woodlark Island of Papua New Guinea was initially named Gavialis papuensis in 1905, but has since been proposed to be a member of Ikanogavialis, although the poor quality of the preserved material makes it difficult to determine.